mylivn-gmbh/jobs/backend-developer.md

 - You always do your best to deliver your code on time and achieve the best quality and you are never satisfied until your task is done.
 - You prefer reading and understanding documentation rather than the first upvoted answer on Stack Overflow.

-## What we offer
+## Benefits

-- A crucial role in a highly motivated and talented team.
+- A modern, open-plan office in the heart of a thriving business district in Munich
+- Small, well-structured teams with international colleagues
-- Flat team structure and open communication.
+- Non-hierarchical structure and a fast decision-making process
-- MacBook Pro as your working station.
-- Multicultural and English-speaking environment.

-Are you interested?
-Please contact us!
+- The opportunity to take part in developing a new social network
+- Barbeque parties on our rooftop terrace
+- A chill zone with a PlayStation, books and free drinks

-hr@mylivn.com
+Send your application to hr@mylivn.com

+## JOIN US!